Therapy for Speech Problems

 Improve intelligibility

-• Use of external aids (finger tapping, metronome) to slow rate and allow greater articulation
+• Use of external aids (finger tapping, metronome) to slow speech rate and allow greater articulation

-• Biofeedback and rhythmic systems can be used to train individual to slow rate
+• Biofeedback and rhythmic systems to slow speech rate

 • Improve precision of articulation of consonants